ManyTinyThings/ManyTinyThingsWeb/chapters/energy.markdown

 As the balls collide, they bounce off each other, transferring energy from one to the other.

 Below is a graph of the total energy, which is the energy for all particles combined.
-Note how, even when the particles are bumping into each other, the curve looks the same as it did with just one particle.

 <script>
 	createTimeSeriesHere({